Tremelune/cribl/README.md

 instance, but that opens the door to a lot more environmental variables than I want in a take-home exercise...

-I also considered pagination, but pagination is *annoying*.
+I also considered pagination, but pagination is annoying for everyone.

 ## Assumptions
 - All log files are plain text UTF-8.